BankAmericard Cash Rewards™ Credit Card Essentials

 How BankAmericard Cash Rewards™ Compares to Other Cash Back Cards

-These two cards showcase similar features: a cash reward for spending $500 within the first 90 days of account opening (although Chase Freedom® offers the chance to earn a $150 bonus as compared to the $100 bonus from BankAmericard), and both cards a $0 annual fee.
+These two cards showcase similar features: a cash reward for spending $500 within the first 90 days of account opening (although Chase Freedom® offers the chance to earn a $150 bonus, too, and both cards a $0 annual fee.
 The primary difference between these two cash back cards is the structure of categories.
 Chase Freedom® offers 5 cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 The differing quarterly caps and categories could make the decision between which card is best for each cardholder.
 Do you like a change in your cash back categories, or do you know that gas and groceries are the best for you?

 BankAmericard Cash Rewards™ vs. Discover it® - 18 Month Balance Transfer Offer.